Smart detective novels for smart children

 Pete Savill is the Brit in the team.
 He was born in England and grew up in Greater London.
 He has been a musician since he was nine.
 After moving to Germany in 1987 he has worked in the most varied jobs related to sound, theater, media design, music composition, video production and journalism.

-In the "Bo & Friends" team, Pete did the copy editing of the first book, and he is also the man at the microphone, turning "Bo and the Blackmailers" into an audiobook that you will enjoy listening to.
+In the "Bo & Friends" team, Pete did the copy editing of the first book.

 Charles Nesler has taken on the painstaking task of proof reading all of the books.